Palarong Pambansa

-The Palarong Pambansa (Filipino for "National Games") is an annual multi-sport event involving student-athletes from 17 regions of the Philippines.
-The event, started in 1948, is organized and governed by the Department of Education.
+The Palarong Pambansa (Filipino for "National Games") is an annual multi-sport event involving student-athletes from the different regions of the Philippines.
+The event which was known as the BPISAA Games from its inception in 1948 until 1973, is organized and governed by the Department of Education.

 Student-athletes from public and private schools at elementary and secondary levels can compete, provided they qualified by winning at their regional meet.
 For young Filipino student-athletes, Palarong Pambansa is the culmination of school sports competition, which start with local school intramurals, followed by the congressional district, provincial, and regional athletic meets.